 The perfect example of a plain terrible social media brand page is one where there’s a constant barrage of sales pitches.
 Yet, too many businesses still use their communities for bombarding their members with advertisements in the hope that the numbers alone will yield results.
 That’s where advertising becomes spamming.
 But, that doesn’t mean you can’t sell directly to your community.
 What it does mean is that you need to give your customers the option to buy with as little friction as possible.
 Disruptive advertising is on the way out, but if your members have a way to make purchases through your community app or forum, then it’s simply a matter of making things easier for them.
 And, the easier the process is, the more likely they’ll buy.

 Building an online community that’s exclusive to your brand and comfortably far away from all the noise of public social media won’t happen overnight, but it’s definitely an investment worth making.
-Modern brands can no longer hope to compete solely on things like price and product selection, and conventional advertising muscle can only achieve so much.
-Instead, they need a community of brand advocates that in itself becomes a unique value proposition that more people will be drawn to.
+Businesses can no longer hope to compete solely on things like price and product selection, and conventional advertising can only achieve so much.
+Instead, they need a community of raving fans that in itself becomes a unique value proposition that more people will be drawn to.

-Disciple community management platform helps people build independent, valuable and trusted communities in a safe space that they own and control.
-Start building your community marketing strategy today with our fully customisable community app.
+Disciple community management platform helps people build independent, valuable, and trusted communities in a safe space that they own and control.
+Start building your community marketing strategy today with our fully customizable community app.